Half Square Triangles 00B PDF

 - Cut 3-inch HST from 3.875-inch squares

 There is an article about Half Square Triangles on the All About Inklingo blog.

 See more of Mary’s Inklingo quilts on the All About Inklingo blog.

 Print, layer, sew, and cut

-Print one fabric, layer right sides together with unprinted fabric, stitch, and cut.
+Print one fabric, layer right sides together with unprinted fabric, stitch and cut.
 It’s simple and accurate.

-You have all the benefits of a line to stitch along without paper to pick off afterwards.
+You have all the benefits of a line to stitch along without paper to pick off afterward.
 No measuring and minimal printing.
 You will love the results with straight grain on the right edges.
 It also uses fabric very efficiently.
 See the free Triangle Tips PDF for:

 - Sawtooth Squares